choria-io/website/docs/content/development/mcorpc/externalagents/_index.md

 Any output your agent produce on *STDOUT* is logged at *INFO* level on the server.
 Any *STDERR* output is logged as *ERROR* level on the server.

+### Distribution

+These modules can be packaged and distributed using the standard [Plugin Packaging](../packaging) for Puppet.

 ## Activation

 At server start your agent will be called with a activation check, this gives you the chance to verify your dependencies and decide if the agent should be active on the particular node.